silverwind/versions/README.md

     major                    Increment major x.0.0 version

   Arguments:
-   files                     Files to handle.
-The nearest package.json will always be included
+   files                     Files to do version replacement in.
+The nearest package.json and
-                             unless the -P argument is given.
+                             package-lock.json will always be included unless the -P argument is given.
   Options:
     -b, --base <version>     Base version to use.
-Default is parsed from the nearest package.json -c, --command <command>  Run a command after files are updated but before git commit and tag -d, --date [<date>]      Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless        Do not include nearest package.json unless it's explicitely given -g, --gitless            Do not create a git commit and tag -p, --prefix             Prefix git tags with a "v" character -v, --version            Print the version
+Default is parsed from the nearest package.json -c, --command <command>  Run a command after files are updated but before git commit and tag -d, --date [<date>]      Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>      Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless        Do not include package.json and package-lock.json unless explicitely given -g, --gitless            Do not create a git commit and tag -p, --prefix             Prefix git tags with a "v" character -v, --version            Print the version